nyarosu/taskify-frontend/README.md

 ## Taskify

-(still not 100% complete, but MVP is live at https://www.taskify.pro) \n Taskify is a software project management app that analyses your tasks/projects using deep learning.
+(still not 100% complete, but MVP is live at https://www.taskify.pro) Taskify is a software project management app that analyses your tasks/projects using deep learning.
 It allows you to create/manage organizations with many people, create projects within your organization and track tasks within a project.
 The twist is that all your tasks and projects are analyzed by deep learning to identify a number of signals.
 Currently, task complexity and ETA analysis is implemented, and I plan to implement github repository linking and analysis to perhaps automatically identify code pointers for a given task and so on.
 I talk more about how the ML works below.

 ## Tech stack